daffaalam/flutter_installer_cli/README.md

 - [ ] high - Implementation to MacOS.
 - [ ] low - Pretty and simple code.
 - [ ] high - Implementation to the GUI (flutter) version.
-- [ ] high - Can choose a custom installation path.

 ## Running the tests